brdsng/brdsng.github.io/setup.md

 ```
 $$point @miike 1 spamming in #general
 ```

-Once you run this command, the user will be given points and punished based on their prior point value.

 If you make a mistake, you can reverse a punishment by giving the user negative points: